The Old High Court - Dark times

 Justice Chapman

-It was suggested by several parties that Tuhi was not responsible for his actions.
+Several parties suggested Tuhi was not responsible for his actions.
 There were two petitions suggesting he was deficient mentally.
-Tuhi was assessed by the Inspector General of Mental Hospitals along with the doctor in charge of the Porirua Asylum.
-They both found there was no grounds for suggesting Tuhi was not responsible for his actions.
-Both petitions and the report were laid before the Governor General and the Cabinet.
+Tuhi was assessed by the Inspector General of Mental Hospitals along with the doctor in charge of the Porirua Asylum, both of whom found there were no grounds for suggesting Tuhi was not responsible for his actions.
+Both petitions and the report were laid before the Governor-General and Cabinet.

-The death sentence was upheld and Tuhi was hung on 19 April 1923.
+The death sentence was upheld; Tuhi was hung on 19 April 1923.

 Justice Chapman

-Daniel Cooper was arrested at his office on Lambton Quay where he practiced as a ‘health specialist’ and was charged with performing illegal abortions.
-A young woman named Mary McLeod then came forward claiming Cooper had taken her new-born illegitimate child which she had not seen since.
+Daniel Cooper was charged with performing illegal abortions as a 'health specialist'.
+He was arrested at his office on Lambton Quay.
+A young woman named Mary McLeod then came forward claiming Cooper had taken her newborn illegitimate child, which she had not seen since.

-During the subsequent investigation the police dug up the bodies of three infants in the Coopers’ garden in Newlands.
-Daniel Cooper and his wife were formally charged with the murder of Margaret McLeod on 17 January 1923.
-During the trial which opened on 14 May evidence was produced as to the alleged adoption of other infants by the accused and about the dead bodies of other infants buried on the property.
+During the subsequent investigation, the police dug up the bodies of 3 infants in the Coopers’ garden in Newlands.
+Cooper and his wife were formally charged with murdering Margaret McLeod on 17 January 1923.
+During the trial, evidence was produced about the alleged adoption of other infants by the accused and the dead bodies of other infants buried on the property.

-The jury returned a verdict of guilty for Daniel Cooper, but his wife was acquitted.
-The counsel for Cooper then appealed on the grounds that the evidence as to the other infants was wrongly admitted.
+The jury returned a verdict of guilty for Cooper, but his wife was acquitted.
+Cooper’s counsel appealed on the grounds the evidence about the other infants was wrongly admitted.
 Chief Justice Stout dismissed the application.

 Cooper was executed on 16 June 1923.